aws-observability/terraform-aws-observability-accelerator/docs/eks/index.md

 #### 6. Grafana authentication

-Grafana Service Accounts and Service Account Tokens have been introduced in Amazon Managed Grafana v9.4, which definitely replaces Grafana API Keys in v10.4.
+Grafana Service Accounts and Service Account Tokens have been introduced in Amazon Managed Grafana v9.4, which replaces Grafana API Keys in v10.4.
-Amazon Managed Grafana provides two control plane APIs to automate their creation.
+Amazon Managed Grafana provides new control plane APIs to automate their creation.
 If you are still using a workspace in Grafana v8.4, you can use a Grafana API Key.

-As a security best practice, we will provide to Terraform a short lived token to run the `apply` or `destroy` command.
+As a security best practice, we will provide Terraform a short lived token to run the `apply` or `destroy` command.

 Ensure you have necessary IAM permissions